hashicorp/se-terraform-vault-workshop/docs/azure/terraform/slides-tf.md

 ssh ${var.admin_username}@${azurerm_public_ip.vault-pip.fqdn}

-SHELLCOMMANDS
+EOF
 }
 ```

 ???
-**This bit here with the SHELLCOMMANDS is an example of a HEREDOC.
+**This bit here with the EOF is an example of a HEREDOC.
 It allows you store multi-line text in an output.**

 ---
 name: terraform-outputs